Civil rights movement: Black segregationists

 Oftentimes, African-American community leaders would be staunch defenders of segregation.
-Church ministers, businessmen, and educators were among those who wished to keep segregation and segregationist ideals in order to retain the privileges they gained from patronage from whites, such as monetary gains.
+Church ministers, business people, and educators were among those who wished to keep segregation and segregationist ideals to retain the privileges they gained from patronage from whites, such as monetary gains.
 In addition, they relied on segregation to keep their jobs and economies in their communities thriving.
-It was feared that if integration became widespread in the South, black-owned businesses and other establishments would lose a large chunk of their customer base to white-owned businesses, and many blacks would lose opportunities for jobs that were presently exclusive to their interests.
+It was feared that if integration became widespread in the South, black-owned businesses and other establishments would lose a large chunk of their customer base to white-owned businesses, and many Black people would lose opportunities for jobs that were presently exclusive to their interests.
 On the other hand, there were the everyday, average black people who criticized integration as well.
-For them, they took issue with different parts of the civil rights movement and the potential for blacks to exercise consumerism and economic liberty without hindrance from whites.
+They took issue with various aspects of the civil rights movement and with the potential for Black people to exercise consumerism and economic liberty without hindrance from white people.

-For Martin Luther King Jr., Malcolm X and other leading activists and groups during the movement, these opposing viewpoints acted as an obstacle against their ideas.
-These different views made such leaders' work much harder to accomplish, but they were nonetheless important in the overall scope of the movement.
-For the most part, the black individuals who had reservations on various aspects of the movement and ideologies of the activists were not able to make a game-changing dent in their efforts, but the existence of these alternate ideas gave some blacks an outlet to express their concerns about the changing social structure.
+For Martin Luther King Jr., Malcolm X, and other leading activists and groups during the movement, these opposing viewpoints posed obstacles to their ideas.
+These different views made these leaders' work much harder, but they were nonetheless important to the movement's overall scope.
+For the most part, the Black individuals who had reservations about various aspects of the movement and the activists' ideologies were not able to make a game-changing dent in the activists' efforts.
+Still, the existence of these alternative ideas gave some Black people an outlet to express their concerns about the changing social structure.